About GROWA Proven Program for Mental Wellbeing

 GROW is a volunteer association of people who know they need a stabilising influence to correct a mental, social or spiritual condition in their life and who earnestly desire to change and are willing to help one another grow to personal maturity.

 GROW’s broad basis of belief is in overselves and one another as persons and in the spiritual values of mind, heart and character, which we have found to be the foundation for mental wellbeing and an enjoyable life.

 GROW began in Sydney, Australia, in 1957 when a number of mental health sufferers came together to find a way back to normal living and happiness.
-In those early days there was very little community support for mental health and many joined Alcoholics Anonymous to help their recovery.
+In those early days, there was very little community support for mental health and some joined Alcoholics Anonymous to help their recovery.
 From there, a small group of AA members decided to develop their own 12 step program specifically for mental wellness.

-Besides using their own resources and helping one another, they resolved to record and keep the insights, attitude and practical helps that worked for them.
+Besides using their own resources and helping one another, they resolved to record and keep the insights, attitude and practical help that worked for them.
 As the groups attracted more and more people who had problems they enlarged the scope of their movement to include prevention as well as rehabilitation.
 The first GROW group in New Zealand was formed in 1965.